KILLTUBE/corvid/README.md

 # Corvid (ˈkɔrvəd)
 Corvid is a tool that converts Source Engine maps and their assets to be used in Call of Duty.
-It is currently a work-in-progress, but it is at a stage where it is able to do what it is supposed to do with a few bugs and flaws here and there.
+It is currently in the beta-testing phase.
+This repository is for developers who know their way around Python and Git.
+If you are a mapper who wants to use Corvid, go to [releases](https://github.com/KILLTUBE/corvid/releases) to download the latest version.

 ## What gets converted
 - Brushes (converted as patch meshes to have accurate UVs)